appleseedlab/cpp2c/triads/README.md

 3. The way the code is expected to look after its macros have been converted to existing C constructs.

-Each triad is stored as a YAML file to allow for programmatic access to its contents.
+Sets of triads are stored in YAML files to allow for programmatic access to them.

-Each triad file also contains the grammar used for identifying a macro's corresponding AST fragment (e.g., a statement, expression, etc.).
+This directory also contains a grammar for recognizing a subset of ANSI C.
+The preprocessed and converted code snippets in each triad belong to the language recognized by this grammar.

 The grammar is specified using
 [EBNF notation](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).